BenFictional/dart-206_20Su/unit-2/lesson-4/exercise-2-vector-artwork.md

 Today most favicons are 32px x 32px PNG images, and they don't have to be stored in the root folder.
 Many sites also include larger "Touch-icons" for use in certain contexts on mobile devices.

-Muse makes it very easy to set a favicon for your site, but if you ever want to set up a favicon in another development platform, here is a [thorough guide for all your icon needs.](https://css-tricks.com/favicon-quiz/)
+Webflow makes it very easy to set a favicon for your site, but if you ever want to set up a favicon in another development platform, here is a [thorough guide for all your icon needs.](https://css-tricks.com/favicon-quiz/)

 ![](/assets/lesson-4/top-favicons.jpg)